(COPIED FROM MAINE DOE WEBSITE)

 According to McKinney-Vento, “homeless” can be defined as an individual who lacks a fixed, regular and adequate nighttime residence, including children and youth:

 - Sharing housing due to loss of housing or economic hardship

 - Living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate housing

 - Abandoned in hospitals

-3) who has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; and
+- Having a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, regular sleeping accommodations for human beings

 The term homeless child does not include a person housed in a correctional facility, jail, or detention facility.